akinsho/bufferline.nvim/README.md

 ## Usage

-See the docs for details `:h nvim-bufferline.lua`
+See the docs for details `:h bufferline.nvim`

 You need to be using `termguicolors` for this plugin to work, as it reads the hex `gui` color values of various highlight groups.